dmsimara/HTML-CSS-Challenges/README.md

 This repository contains my solutions to various challenges from [Frontend Mentor](https://www.frontendmentor.io/).
 These challenges have helped me practice and improve my skills in HTML and traditional CSS.
 Please note that the designs are not responsive, and I have not yet learned Flexbox or other modern layout techniques.

+This version of the README reflects the fact that the designs are not responsive and that traditional CSS was used for layout, without Flexbox or Grid.

 ## Challenges

 ### 1. QR Code Component